VISA, Immigration and ATAS

 Immigration & VISA information for prospective students

-If you are planning to study at UWS and you are not a national of the European Economic Area (EEA) or Switzerland, then you may need to apply for a visa before travelling to the UK.
+If you are planning to study at UWS including nationals of the European Economic Area (EEA) or Switzerland, then you may need to apply for a visa before travelling to the UK.

 The type of visa you require depends on the course of study that you have chosen:

-- International students undertaking a full-time course that is longer than 6 months generally need a Tier 4 Student visa
+- International students undertaking a full-time course that is longer than 6 months generally need a Student visa

 The information provided here by the University is just guidance.
 Immigration laws change frequently, so for the most up-to-date visa information, we recommend that you visit the UK Government website.